New Life Community Pre-School

 What special days or events take place during the year?

 At New Life we like to break up the daily routine with many different special events and themes.
 We have several special visitors throughout the year including the local fire department and a dentist.
-We celebrate birthdays, autumn harvest, Thanksgiving, Christmas, Easter, and a Mother's Day Tea together.
+We celebrate birthdays, autumn harvest, Thanksgiving, Christmas, Easter, a Mother's Day Tea and a Pancakes with Dad Day!
 The children learn songs focusing on the Bible, holidays and fun-filled themes for the Christmas and Graduation programs.
 Parents and family members are invited to attend the Christmas and Graduation programs and enjoy refreshments afterwards.